UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

 ```bash
 sftp sven@rackham.uppmax.uu.se
 ```
 If asked, give your center's password.
 You can get rid of this prompt if you have setup SSH keys

-Upload/download files to/from Rackham
+#### Upload/download files to/from Rackham

-In `sftp`, upload/download files to/from Rackham.
+In `sftp` session, upload/download files to/from Rackham.

-Basic `sftp` command can be found [here](https://github.com/UPPMAX/UPPMAX-documentation/blob/main/docs/software/sftp.md).

 Basic `sftp` command can be found [here](https://github.com/UPPMAX/UPPMAX-documentation/blob/main/docs/software/sftp.md).